DILCISBoard/E-ARK-AIP/index.md

 ## Authenticity of the original submission

-The AIP format provides a structure for storing the original submission separately from any data that is created during SIP-to-AIP conversion and during the life-cycle of the AIP.
+The AIP format recommends a method for storing the original submission separately from any data that is created during SIP-to-AIP conversion and during the life-cycle of the AIP.
 This allows safeguarding the authenticity of the original submission.

-However, it is an implementation decision if the original submission is kept “as is” or if the SIP data is adapted during SIP to AIP conversion.
+However, it is an implementation decision if the original submission is kept “as is” or if the SIP is adapted during SIP to AIP conversion.
 In line with OAIS, the content of the original SIP does not have to be identical to the version of the submitted data stored as part of the AIP: